research-software-collaborations/research-software-collaborations.github.io/pages/docs/newteammember.md

 pagetype: doc
 ---

-### Things new IRIS-HEP team members need to do
+### Things new HSF-India team members need to do

-New IRIS-HEP team members need to do some number of things to get connected.
+New HSF-India team members need to do some number of things to get connected.
 This webpage documents the things that need to be done.
 If you find there are steps not mentioned here, or missing/unclear information, please [contribute an improvement][]!

-#### IRIS-HEP website
+#### HSF-India website

-* Request membership in the [IRIS-HEP GitHub organization][].
+* Request membership in the [research software collaborations GitHub organization](https://github.com/research-software-collaborations/research-software-collaborations.github.io).
 * Add a photo named `First-Last.jpg` or `.png` to the [assets/images/team folder][].
 It should be 320x240 pixels.
 * Add a "`<your github username>.yml`" file to the [people folder in the website repository][people].
 Here is an example: